2tracks/my-first-website/README.md

 This is a website made with HTML and CSS only.
-The card based layout is providing a links to the specific Wikipedia Site.
+The card based layout is providing a links to the specific Wikipedia site.
 The site is kept very simple for easy navigation.

 ## layout
  The layout is card based to show the content clearly.